Feeling discouraged in your job search?

 You're not alone.
-The tech industry has seen significant layoffs in 2024, and digital agencies are experiencing similar trends.
+The tech industry has seen major layoffs in 2024, and digital agencies are experiencing similar trends.

 To land your dream SEO position, you need to showcase a standout skillset.
 We analyzed 90 global job descriptions and talked to hiring managers to identify what employers value most in candidates.